 Can I Sue the President?

 You can sue a former or current president for criminal charges that occurred while they were in office, whether the acts were official or unofficial.
-This happened in 2020 when President Donald Trump was denied absolute immunity for a state criminal subpoena.
+This happened in 2020 when former President Donald Trump was denied absolute immunity for a state criminal subpoena.

 Before or after someone becomes president, they are subject to the same laws that apply to all other members of our society.